Written on: 10 September 2020

 Share this post:

 Getting started in a professional software role can be mind-blowing.
 Making the transition from coding in your spare time to working on full-scale commercial projects is a huge learning curve.
 During this time, you'll have racked up thousands of problem-solving hours, and seen your confidence grow.
-Yet sometimes it seems like the more you learn, the more you can add to your list of "things you know you don't know."
+Yet sometimes it seems like the more you learn, the more you want to know.

 This can be an excellent time to pause.
 Take stock of everything you've achieved so far, and think about how you would like to progress in your career.
 In the tech industry, there are lots of opportunities for promotion.
 This can be a powerful incentive to build up your skills and responsibilities - but where can you start?